sandwichfarm/myrelay.page/README.md

 ### serving from relay canonical

-Depending on your relay software, you'll need to do some proxying to direct websocket, NIP-11 and/or NIP-05 traffic to your relay, and `https` traffic without `application/nostr+json` to a page.
+Depending on your relay software, you'll need to do some proxying to direct websocket, NIP-11 and/or NIP-05 traffic to your relay, and `http(s)` traffic without `application/nostr+json` to the myrelay.page static path or port.

 #### nginx/caddy/haproxy
 ##### caddy